 The project improves pedestrian safety by constructing new curb, gutter, and sidewalk on four segments of Broadway between the Main Street/Mosquito Road/Broadway intersection and Orchard Lane where there are currently no pedestrian facilities.
 The City expanded the project to include maintenance of the pavement and underground utility repair and replacement on Broadway between the same project limits as the sidewalks project.
 The City received Highway Safety Improvement Program (HSIP) funds to construct the sidewalk and pedestrian elements of the project.
 The maintenance project is funded by Measures H and L funds and the City has requested \$1 million in Surface Transportation Block Grant (STBG) funds from EDCTC to fully fund the maintenance element.
 The \$1 million in STBG funds were programmed at the May 5, 2022, EDCTC Board meeting.
-The sidewalk project is completing 100% design and right-of-way (ROW), but due to delays in receiving a ROW Cert from Caltrans, the project received an extension of the HSIP funding.
-The city received the ROW Cert on November 18, 2022.
-The project received federal authorization of construction funding in February 2023.
-On March 28, 2023, the City Council approved the project to go out to bid for construction.
+The sidewalk project went out to bid for construction on March 28, 2023, and bids were opened on April 27, 2023.
+The sidewalk project construction contract is scheduled to be awarded May 23, 2023.
+The maintenance project is scheduled to go out to bid in June 2023, with the construction contract awarded in July 2023.
 The current project schedule is: